Trade/other name(s): Vectibix

 Interactions with other drugs

-The use of panitumumab along with chemotherapy might raise the risk of side effects, some of which might be serious or even life-threatening.
+The use of panitumumab along with chemotherapy and bevacizumab (Avastin) might raise the risk of side effects, some of which might be serious or even life-threatening.

 No other serious interactions are known at this time, but this does not necessarily mean that none exist.
 Check with your doctor, nurse, or pharmacist about your other medicines, herbs, and supplements, and whether alcohol can cause problems with this medicine.